Maarceeli/eduvulcan.py/README.md

 ## Disclaimer

 Eduvulcan CLI is an unofficial tool and is not affiliated with or endorsed by the Eduvulcan platform.
-Use it responsibly and ensure compliance with their terms of service.
+Use it responsibly and ensure compliance with VULCAN ToS.

+README.md made with help of chatgpt.